silnrsi/grcompiler/README.md

 ## DEPENDENCIES
 ### ICU

 The grcompiler executable has a hard build dependency on ICU.
-This dependency may be satisfied via a system supplied dev package as is common on Linux, or via a pre-built binary distribution archive available from the  the [ICU4C project](http://site.icu-project.org/download/).
+This dependency may be satisfied via a system supplied dev package as is common on Linux, or via a pre-built binary distribution archive available from the [ICU4C project](http://site.icu-project.org/download/).

 - CMake:
-    This will automatically download an unpack any archive URL passed to it via `ICU_URL`.
+    This will automatically download and unpack any archive URL passed to it via `ICU_URL`.
 It will search for ICU includes and libraries in the root of that archive expecting to find `include`, `lib` and `bin` directories.
-    If those dirs are deeper inside the archive (e.g. inside usr/local) then passing the relative archive path in `ICU_ROOT` will cause it search there.
+    If those dirs are deeper inside the archive (e.g. inside usr/local) then passing the relative archive path in `ICU_ROOT` will cause it to search there.
 If you have a local binary copy, e.g. if you are patching ICU too, you can have it use that instead by passing the path in `FETCHCONTENT_SOURCE_DIR_ICU`.
-Lastly passing just `ICU_ROOT` as a semi-colon separated list of paths to search allows you to use a ICU distribution where executables, includes and libraries aren't neatly arranged.
+Lastly passing just `ICU_ROOT` as a semi-colon separated list of paths to search allows you to use an ICU distribution where executables, includes and libraries aren't neatly arranged.
 This might be the case if you want to pass both debug and release builds of ICU on Windows, in which case it will link the